openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/provide_overview.rst

 ===================================

 You can require your students to pass an entrance exam before they access your course materials.
-If you include an entrance exam, students who enroll in your course see only the **Course Updates & News** page and an **Entrance Exam** tab until they pass the exam.
+If you include an entrance exam, students who enroll in your course see only the **Entrance Exam** tab until they pass the exam.

 .. image:: ../../../shared/building_and_running_chapters/Images/EntEx_LandingPage.png
   :width: 500
-  :alt: The Course Updates & News page with the Entrance Exam tab circled on the
+  :alt: The Entrance Exam page with the first problem visible
-      left

 As students take the entrance exam, they can see their status at the top of the page.
 After students pass the exam, they can access all released materials